Kruger0/Localize/README.md

 <h1 align="center">Localize 1.1</h1>
-Localize is a localization system made for GameMaker, implemented with real time Google Sheets API syncronization and translation
+Localize is a localization system made for GameMaker, implemented with real time Google Sheets API synchronization and translation

 ## How to use!